ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/bulk_download.rst

 -----------------------

-If retrieving all of the Indicators and their entire context (i.e., tags, attributes, etc.) from a Source, then the above API calls can become unwieldy and require a high volume of successive calls.
+If retrieving all of the Indicators and their entire context (i.e., Tags, Attributes, etc.) from a Source, then the above API calls can become unwieldy and require a high volume of successive calls.
 ThreatConnect can be configured to publish a daily bulk report of all Indicators per Owner for Sources and Communities within the Graphical